jcaip/jcaip.github.io/_posts/2017-04-08-CICD-on-AWS.md

 When you review your Instance Launch, change the Security Group settings.
 ![page](/images/cicd/aws_instance.png)

 Add a rule to allow traffic on port 8080 (This is the defualt port that Jenkins uses).
 You should also add a rule for HTTP/HTTPS traffic and any other ports you may need.
+You will also need to add a rule to allow HTTP connections on port 80
 ![settings](/images/cicd/security_group_after.png)

 After this, you'll be asked to either use an exsisting key pair or generate a new key pair, if this is your first instance.
 In any case, be sure to have a copy of the physical key file on hand.